Rowrow620/8-2-Journal-CS320/README.md

 -How do I approach designing software?

-To desgin software, we must first have an overall idea of what we are trying to design.
+To design software, we must first have an overall idea of what we are trying to design.
 Although ideas can be tweaked as they go, have a guideline or endgoal is stronger than having a vague idea of what to do.
 For example, planning what functions to have will allow a developer to design the software with a stronger code quality.